45-Hrishi/45-Hrishi/README.md

 # Hi there, I'm Hrishikesh Kothawade 👋

-🚀 **Software Engineer | Data Enthusiast | Problem Solver**
+🚀 **Associate Machine Learning Engineer**

-I'm a passionate Software Engineer with a strong focus on data-related technologies, including Machine Learning, Deep Learning, and LLM applications.
+I'm a passionate ML Engineer with a strong focus on data-related technologies, including Machine Learning, Deep Learning, and LLM applications.
 I enjoy transforming data into actionable insights and building robust, scalable models.

 - 💻 1+ years of experience in Software Engineering, focusing on data-related projects
 - 🔧 Proficient in: Python, SQL, Machine Learning and Deep Learning